react nextjs accessibility patterns

 aria-liveupdates causing announcement queue flooding and speech interruption. - Using

-aria-hiddenon interactive elements without removing them from the tab order (tabindex="-1").
+aria-hiddenon interactive elements without removing them from the tab order (tabindex="-1"). - Mounting live regions only when they first have content, so the initial update is never announced.

 Frequently Asked Questions